bm2yogi/flaco/_posts/2023-03-31-often-misapplied-verses.md

 ---
 layout: post
-title: "Often Misused Bible Verses"
+title: "Often Misapplied Bible Verses"
 ---
 ## What do they really mean?